-Herein lies the most basic forms of what I consider to be the most essential tips and advice.
-Accompanying each tip is a link to more detailed content, so you may explore further at your discretion.
-I tried to keep everything as brief and specific as possible.
+Herein lies the most basic forms of what I consider to be the most essential advice, tips, and tricks.
+Accompanying each piece of advice is a link to more detailed content, so you may explore further at your discretion.
 The information is mostly presented in the order I believe you need to read it, but still consider reading all the way through before acting on any tips.
 Some of the more advanced advice starts about halfway through the article.

 While Choosing a Play-Style, Think About Synergy